What is French studies?

-Does the Department offer postgraduate research programmes?
+Does the Department offer postgraduate programmes?

-Meet the French department
+Meet the French Department

 You can watch a short film about studying in the French department at Queen Mary University of London below.
 You can also consult individual staff profiles by clicking on the People link.